lvgl/docs_old/tr/index.md

 ### Where to get started?
 - For a general overview of LittlevGL visit [littlevgl.com](https://littlevgl.com)
-- Go to the [Get started](/get-started/index) section to try Live demos in you browser, learn about the Simulator(s) and learn the basics of LittlevGL.
+- Go to the [Get started](/get-started/index) section to try Live demos in you browser, learn about the Simulator(s) and learn the basics of LittlevGL
-- A detailed porting guide can be found in the [Porting](/porting/index) section.
+- A detailed porting guide can be found in the [Porting](/porting/index) section
-- To learn how LittlevGL works go to the [Overview](/overview/index).
+- To learn how LittlevGL works go to the [Overview](/overview/index)
 - To read tutorials or share your own experiences go to the [Blog](https://blog.littlevgl.com)
-- To see the source code of the library check it on GitHub: [https://github.com/littlevgl/lvgl/](https://github.com/littlevgl/lvgl/).
+- To see the source code of the library check it on GitHub: [https://github.com/littlevgl/lvgl/](https://github.com/littlevgl/lvgl/)

 ### Where can I ask questions?